 Novinger is a tiny city located in the state of Missouri.
 With a population of 376 people and just one neighborhood, Novinger is the 446th largest community in Missouri.
-Novinger has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Novinger was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Novinger, you'll notice that it is more blue-collar than most other communities in America.
 40.72% of Novinger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Novinger is a city of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Novinger who work in management occupations (16.17%), food service (13.77%), and healthcare (7.78%).